litmuschaos/litmus-docs/website/docs/user-guides/gitops-configuration.md

 kubectl annotate deploy/target-application litmuschaos.io/gitops=true
 ```

-- You can check if the event-tracker is running using this command:<br/>
+- You can check if the event-tracker is running using this command:

 ```
 kubectl get pods -n litmus -w